commonmark/commonmark-spec/README.md

 and responding to years of user feedback have given me a good sense of the complexities involved in parsing Markdown, and of the various design decisions that can be made.
-I have also explored differences between Markdown implementations extensively using [babelmark 2](http://johnmacfarlane.net/babelmark2/).
+I have also explored differences between Markdown implementations extensively using [BabelMark 2](http://johnmacfarlane.net/babelmark2/).
 In the early phases of working out the spec, I benefited greatly from collaboration with David Greenspan, and from feedback from several industrial users of Markdown,